KlenM/Manuscript-PhD-thesis/2_background/2_2_turb_atmos.md

 This is so called energy cascade model of turbulence.
 In this case the energy flux from a scale to another by unit mass defined as the kinetic energy divided by deformation time must be a constant:
 $$\varepsilon \sim \frac{v_r^2}{T_I}=\frac{v_r^3}{r}=\mathrm{const}$$
-This means that the structure function @eq:kolmStructFunc must me proportional to
+The dimensional analysis implies that the structure function @eq:kolmStructFunc must be proportional to
 $$D_v(r)\sim\left(\varepsilon\, r\right)^{2/3}\equiv C_v^2 r^{2/3}\,,\quad l_0\ll r\ll L_0$$
 where $C_v^2$ is the velocity structure constant (units of $\mathrm m^{4/3}\mathrm s^{-2}$).